Welcome to today's edition of the Rush 24-7 podcast.

 They are badly mistaken, and they are really insulting the average intelligence of the people of this country if they believe that most people think that gasoline will be cheaper and more plentiful if senators pass resolutions ripping the oil companies to shreds or raising taxes on them.

-This is this this this this absence of leadership is just it's depressing.
+This absence of leadership is just depressing.

 It is shocking.

-We live in an opportunity here politically to wipe out the liberal Democrats on so many issues here, and we don't have anybody on our side that you cares to do it or seize the Opportunity doesn't seem like we do.
+We live in an opportunity here politically to wipe out the liberal Democrats on so many issues here.

 Another soundbite here.

-Having been heavily involved in the Republican only bill, and certainly being heavily involved in this one, this actually has far stronger production provisions, and one to me that is anything but a sellout.
+Having been heavily involved in the Republican-only bill and certainly being heavily involved in this one, this actually has far stronger production provisions and one to me that is anything but a sellout.

-Pelosi, we're not gonna drill anywhere.
+Pelosi, we're not going to drill anywhere.

 She's not going to allow passage of any bill on drilling.

-Senator Corker, do you not understand that the Democrats will come up with something because they know they're losing on the issue, so they'll come up with something and think you will sign that will never ever happen or become law so that they can then go and say we're trying to do something about this when they have no earthly reason to be able to claim credit on this issue at all because the Democrats are the ones standing in the way of progress.
+Senator Corker, do you not understand that the Democrats will come up with something because they know they're losing on the issue, so they'll come up with something I think you will sign that will never ever happen or become law so that they can then go and say we're trying to do something about this when they have no earthly reason to be able to claim credit on this issue at all because the Democrats are the ones standing in the way of progress.

 I just sit here in stunned amazement.